Frequently Asked Questions about Counselling

 • Yes.
 Finding the right fit is important.
 If you’re not connecting with your current counsellor, we’ll support you in switching to someone else.
 There are no hard feelings.
 Your comfort is what matters most.

-Family Counselling
+Questions about Family Counselling

 • Family counselling focuses on the dynamics between family members, not just individual concerns.
 Sessions explore how communication, conflict, or transitions affect the family system as a whole.
 Unlike individual therapy, which supports one person, family counselling works to improve understanding, connection, and cooperation between everyone involved.